-Nearly 30 local lakes are stocked with catchable game fish.
-You must have a valid Alaska sport fishing license to fish in the state.
+Nearly 30 local lakes and streams are stocked with catchable game fish.
+You must have a valid Alaska sportfishing license to fish in the state.
 Fishing licenses may be purchased at any Fred Meyer or Carr's/Safeway grocery or local sporting goods store, or online at www.admin.adfg.state.ak.us/buyonline.
-Nonresidents can buy an annual license for extended stays or a 1-, 3-, 7-, or 14-day permit.
+Nonresidents can buy an annual license or a 1-, 3-, 7-, or 14-day permit.
 A separate king salmon stamp is required to fish for the big guys.
 Rainbow trout, arctic char, landlocked salmon, Dolly Varden, grayling, and northern pike are among the species found in waters like Jewel Lake in South Anchorage and Mirror and Fire lakes near Eagle River.
-Coho salmon return to Ship Creek (downtown) in August, and king salmon are caught there between late May and early July.
+Coho salmon return to Ship Creek (Downtown) in August, and king salmon are caught there between late May and early July.
 Campbell Creek and Bird Creek just south of town are also good spots for coho—locally called silver—salmon.
-At times, Bird Creek has had some issues with local brown bears encroaching on anglers, so be bear aware if you fish or hike near there.
+Anywhere in Alaska there are fish, it’s possible there are also bears, so stay aware.

 Alaska Department of Fish and Game.
 Contact the Alaska Department of Fish and Game for licensing information.
 For information about Anchorage-area lakes, go to the Web site; click on Sport Fishing, the South Central portion of the "Fisheries by Area" map, and then Anchorage.
 Anchorage, AK.
 907/267–2218. www.adfg.alaska.gov.

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!